Update 25 April 2019

 Do I need a licence to open the public highway?

-A private company wishing to open the public highway must have the appropriate licence from us, in the name of the contractor carrying out the improvement work or the owner of the apparatus being installed.
-Anyone excavating or working on the highway must have accreditation under the New Roads and Street Works Act 1991 (NRSWA) for the work they are carrying out and be on the Street Works Qualifications Register.
+Anyone excavating or working on the highway must have suitable valid accreditation under the New Roads and Street Works Act 1991 (NRSWA) for the work they are carrying out and be on the Street Works Qualifications Register.

 What type of licence do I need?

 There are two types of licence we can grant for the opening the public highway: